TinyCircuits/Thumby-Website/docs/Blockly/Simplest-Game.md

 ---

 We've got all the basics for a decent little game loop!
-We've got some setup logic, a main game loop, with things being moved, frames being drawn, and then the drawn frame being sent to the display!
+We've got some setup logic, a main game loop, things being moved, frames being drawn, and then the drawn frame being sent to the display!
 It's just a shame that the "^" symbol eventually disappears permanently offscreen.
-Let's make it loop back around to the other side, but first let's speed things back up.
+Let's make it loop back around to the other side, but first, let's speed things back up.
 We could increase the FPS value, but let's try making the "^" symbol move in larger steps instead.

 * Change the increment value from "1" to "5" in your <img src="../../images/editor-blockly-change-by-block.png" alt="[change by]" style="height:2.0em"> block.

-If we ran this now, the "^" symbol would keep stepping forwards 5 pixels at a time, but it would still disappear offscreen.
+If we ran this now, the "^" symbol would keep stepping to the right 5 pixels at a time, but it would still disappear offscreen.
 Let's make it wrap around.

 Ideally, when the "counter" gets to the end of the screen, we want to reset it back to 0.
-The Thumby screen is 72 pixels wide, so when "counter" gets to 70 the "^" symbol will be half off screen.
-So, if the "counter" value is equal to 70, we want to set it to 0.
+The Thumby screen is 72 pixels wide, so when "counter" gets to 70, the "^" symbol will be half off-screen.
+With that in mind, if the "counter" value is equal to 70, we want to set it to 0.

 The <img src="../../images/editor-blockly-if-block.png" alt="[if do]" style="height:3.6em"> block allows you to *do something* (like set "counter" to "0") on a *condition* (like when "counter" equals 70).